mamedev/mame/docs/source/usingmame/ui.rst

     direction to the left trigger.
 Joy 1 LB Joy 1 LSX
     Use horizontal movement of the left analog stick to control the emulated input, but *only* while holding the left shoulder button.
-If the right shoulder button is released while the left analog stick is not centred horizontally, the emulated input will hold its value until the right shoulder button is pressed again (a “sticky” control). not Joy 1 RB Joy 1 RSX or Joy 1 RB Joy 1 RSX Reverse Use horizontal movement of the right analog stick to control the emulated input, but invert the control if the right shoulder button is held.
+If the left shoulder button is released while the left analog stick is not centred horizontally, the emulated input will hold its value until the left shoulder button is pressed again (a “sticky” control). not Joy 1 RB Joy 1 RSX or Joy 1 RB Joy 1 RSX Reverse Use horizontal movement of the right analog stick to control the emulated input, but invert the control if the right shoulder button is held.